National Parks 8 min read

 This also means being prepared by booking accommodations well in advance for a spring/summer trip due to the limited availability of camping spots inside the park and throughout the surrounding area.
 Preparation is the key to making the most of your fly fishing excursion to Yosemite.

 As for flies, those vary by season and fishing destination within the park.
-Here are fly recommendations for each of the locations discussed in this guide:
+Here are some general fly recommendations for fishing in Yosemite National Park:

 Bear in mind that you should always check local conditions and hatches upon arriving at Yosemite to choose the best flies for each section of the river, as populations can vary from year to year.